xingyaoww/code-act/README.md

 Please check out [:page_with_curl: our paper](TODO) for more details about data collection, model training, evaluation, and more!

-## :rocket: Use CodeActAgent for Your Application!
+## 🚀 Use CodeActAgent for Your Application!

 ### Serve the Model using vLLM into OpenAI Compatible API